Kakadu to the Kimberley – Highlights of the Top End of Australia

 Kakadu to the Kimberley is one of our favourite driving routes in Australia and with the monsoon or ‘green season’ ending in the tropical Top End and the dry season starting, this is the time to do it or to at least start planning a trip this season.

-Australia’s northern tropical Top End has a similar climate and seasons to Southeast Asia, which is explained in the simplest terms as having two distinct seasons – ‘the wet’ and ‘the dry’.
+Australia’s northern tropical Top End, from Kakadu to the Kimberley, has a similar climate and seasons to Southeast Asia, which is explained in the simplest terms as having two distinct seasons – ‘the wet’ and ‘the dry’.
 For the indigenous Australians of the region, things are a little more complex and the seasons broken into six distinct periods.

-During the wet monsoonal months, many roads become impassable, with tracks turning into raging rivers and creeks, and whole swathes of the area are underwater.
+During the wet monsoonal months, many roads from Kakadu to the Kimberley become impassable, with tracks turning into raging rivers and creeks, and whole swathes of the area are underwater.
 The only way to reach many places is by helicopter.

-Once the rains end and ‘the dry’ starts, roads are repaired and opened and the tourist season begins, giving you about six good months of clear blue skies and ideal conditions for driving, walking, hiking, camping, and swimming (where it’s safe to swim, of course).
+Once the rains end and ‘the dry’ starts, roads are repaired and opened and the tourist season begins, giving you about six good months of clear blue skies and ideal conditions for driving, walking, hiking, camping, and swimming (where it’s safe to swim, of course) along the route from Kakadu to the Kimberley

 This means the next six months are the perfect time of year to explore one of our favourite routes, the epic Kakadu to the Kimberley, starting out in Darwin and finishing in Broome – although you could also undertake it in reverse of course.